Home>Health Hub>General Health>Nutrition in Later-Stage CKD (Stages 3b–5)

 Nutrition Becomes More Individual in Later CKD

-Protein: Individualised, Not Eliminated
+Protein: Personalised targets, Not Eliminated

-The goal is to balance:
+The goal is to find the right balance between:

-• Preserving muscle strength and function
+• Preserving your muscle strength and function

 Potassium: Awareness